 Arugula Salad Pizza

 Here’s how you rethink your plate: a fresh green salad and whole grain pizza all in one meal that you can whip up in 45 minutes.
-Now that’s quick and delicious eating for even the busiest night of your week!
+Arugula salad pizza is a quick and delicious vegan treat for even the busiest night of your week!
+It’s great served with a simple soup.
 Recipe from Plant-Powered for Life: Eat Your Way to Lasting Health with 52 Simple Steps and 125 Delicious Recipes, © 2014 Sharon Palmer.
 Reprinted with permission from The Experiment.

 Serves: 8 (1 slice each)